Cluemaster: Fictional character biography

-During this time, it is revealed that Arthur Brown / Cluemaster has a daughter named Stephanie through a woman named Crystal Brown, but rarely spends any time with her due to long periods of incarceration.
+During this time, it is revealed that Arthur Brown / Cluemaster has a daughter named Stephanie through a woman named Crystal Brown, but he rarely spends any time with her due to long periods of incarceration.
 Stephanie is furious when she discovers that he has returned to crime without his need to leave clues behind.
 Making a costume for herself, she calls herself The Spoiler, finds out her father's plans, and leaves clues so that the police and Batman can stop him.
 Robin spots Spoiler on the rooftops during a police bust of Cluemaster's apartment and unmasks her, though she incapacitates Robin by hitting him in the face with a brick.
-Robin tracks her down and Batman, Robin and Spoiler set a plan in motion to take down Cluemaster.
+Robin tracks her down, and Batman, Robin, and Spoiler set a plan in motion to take down Cluemaster.
 Spoiler was forbidden from going to the bust because she was only motivated by revenge.
 Catching Cluemaster at his mall heist whilst he hauls a giant glass canister of money away by air, Stephanie is then held hostage by Cluemaster atop the canister, holding a vial of acid to her face as Batman tries to stop him.
 Batman tells Cluemaster to stop and Cluemaster, thinking Batman will only lecture him about how it is morally wrong to disfigure a child, is taken aback when Batman simply reveals Spoiler is his daughter.
-Spoiler uses the shock of the revelation to gain the upper hand and uses one of the chains attached to the Gunship lifting the canister to strangle Cluemaster, but Batman prevents this.
+Spoiler uses the shock of the revelation to gain the upper hand and uses one of the chains attached to the Gunship, lifting the canister to strangle Cluemaster, but Batman prevents this.
 Cluemaster is taken back to Blackgate.

-Each time the Cluemaster escapes or start some new plan, Stephanie dons her costume again to foil him.
-Eventually, she realizes she enjoys being a hero, and begins regular patrols as Spoiler.
-For a brief period of time she even replaces her boyfriend, Tim Drake, as Robin.
+Each time the Cluemaster escapes or starts some new plan, Stephanie dons her costume again to foil him.
+Eventually, she realizes she enjoys being a hero and begins regular patrols as Spoiler.
+For a brief period of time, she even replaces her boyfriend, Tim Drake, as Robin.